abois/paginIt/README.md

       </article>
     </section>
 ```
-The `data-title` attribute is used to display the pages title in the navigator.
+The `data-title` attribute is used to display the pages title in the navbar.

 Options
 -------